stan-dev/posteriordb/README.md

 # A Posterior Database (PDB) for Bayesian Inference

-This repository contains data and models to produce posteriors for large-scale Bayesian empirical evaluations of approximate inference algorithms using different probabilistic programming languages.
+This repository contains data and models to produce posteriors based on differen probabilistic programming languages.
+Currently the focus is Stan, but it should be possible to use it with other frameworks as well.

 ## Purpose of the PDB

 There are many purposes with the PDB

-1. A simple repository to access many models and dataset in a structured way from R (and Python)
+1. A simple repository to access many models and dataset in a structured way from R and Python
 2. Store models and data in a structure that lends itself for testing inference algorithms on a large number of posteriors.
 3. A structure that makes it easy for students to access models and data for courses in Bayesian data analysis.
-4. A structure that is framework agnostic (although now stan is in focus) and can be used with many different probabilistic programming frameworks.
+4. A structure that is framework agnostic (although now Stan is in focus) and can be used with many different probabilistic programming frameworks.
+5. A structure that simplifies regression testing of probabilistic programming frameworks.

+### Future

+The long term goal is to move the posterior database to an open RESTful NoSQL database for easy access.

 ## Design choices (so far)